Murder of Png Hock Seng

-On 25 October 1997, near Dhoby Ghaut MRT station, 18-year-old Png Hock Seng (方福成 Fāng Fúchéng; (Note: His Chinese name was also spelt as 彭福成 Péng Fúchéng) also spelt Phng Hock Seng), a full-time National Serviceman and member of the Sio Gi Ho gang, was attacked by seven members of the Sio Koon Tong gang, which operated at Orchard Road.
+On 25 October 1997, near Dhoby Ghaut MRT station, 18-year-old Png Hock Seng (方福成 (Fāng Fúchéng, Png Hok-sêng); (Note: His Chinese name was also spelt as 彭福成 (Péng Fúchéng, Phêng Hok-sêng)) also spelt Phng Hock Seng), a full-time National Serviceman and member of the Sio Gi Ho gang, was attacked by seven members of the Sio Koon Tong gang, which operated at Orchard Road.
 Png died from a stab wound inflicted on his back.
 The seven offenders, all youths between 16 and 19, were charged with murdering Png, whom they erroneously believed to be a member of a rival gang.

-The charges of murder against all seven accused were eventually reduced and the youths were thus convicted of lesser charges; out of all the seven, the main offender Allan Tan Kei Loon (陈凯伦 Chén Kǎilún) (Note: Some sources spelt his name as Allen Tan Kei Loon) was found guilty of the most serious charge of manslaughter, and sentenced to seven years' jail and nine strokes of the cane, despite the prosecution's request for the maximum sentence of life imprisonment and 24 strokes of the cane.
+The charges of murder against all seven accused were eventually reduced and the youths were thus convicted of lesser charges; out of all the seven, the main offender Allan Tan Kei Loon (陈凯伦 (Chén Kǎilún, Tân Khái-lûn)) (Note: Some sources spelt his name as Allen Tan Kei Loon) was found guilty of the most serious charge of manslaughter, and sentenced to seven years' jail and nine strokes of the cane, despite the prosecution's request for the maximum sentence of life imprisonment and 24 strokes of the cane.
 Although the prosecution's appeal to raise Tan's sentence from seven years to life had failed, Tan's sentence was nonetheless increased to ten years' jail and 15 strokes of the cane.
 The remaining six offenders were convicted of rioting and jailed between 18 and 30 months with caning.